albertaw/tictactoe/README.md

 ### Computer algorithm

 The board’s state is represented as a 3 x 3 matrix.
 Elements with the value `0` mean a square is free.
 Otherwise, elements have the value of the player’s mark.
 Values are assigned to the free squares to rank the priority the computer should use when selecting a move.
 A value of `2` means the computer wins if making this move.
 A value of `1` means player X is blocked from winning.
 And a value of `0` means the move is neutral.
-The computer will always select the move that has the highest value.
+In difficult mode, the computer will always select the move that has the highest value.
+In easy mode, the computer will select a random square two out of four moves.

 ## Getting started